rbisdorff/Digraph3/docSphinx/pearls.rst

    >>> print('Tau(g,nf) = %+.3f, d = %.3f, r(g<=>nf) = %+.3f' % (Tau,d,r))
     tau(g,nf) = +0.780, D = 0.300, r(g<=>nf) = +0.234

-We notice that the correlation *tau* index between the *Net-Flows* ranking and the determined part of the outranking digraph is quite high (+0.78).
+We notice in :numref:`globalCorr` Line 6 that the correlation *tau* index between the *Net-Flows* ranking and the determined part of the outranking digraph is quite high (+0.78).
 Due to the rather high number of missing data, the *r* -valued relational equivalence between the *nf* and the *g* digraph, with a characteristics value of *only* +0.234, may be misleading.
 Yet, +0.234 still corresponds to an epistemic majority support of nearly 62% of the movie critics' rating opinions.

 It would be interesting to compare similarly the correlations one may obtain with other global ranking heuristics, like the *Copeland* or the *Kohler* ranking rule.